 The proposed change in Rule 12.2(c)(2) adopts the procedure used by some courts to seal or otherwise insulate the results of the examination until it is clear that the defendant will introduce expert evidence about his or her mental condition at a capital sentencing hearing; i.e., after a verdict of guilty on one or more capital crimes, and a reaffirmation by the defendant of an intent to introduce expert mental-condition evidence in the sentencing phase.
 See, e.g., United States v.
 Beckford, 962 F. Supp.
 748 (E.D.
 Va.
 1997).
-Most courts that have addressed the issue have recognized that if the government obtains early access to the accused's statements. it will be required to show that it has not made any derivative use of that evidence.
+Most courts that have addressed the issue have recognized that if the government obtains early access to the accused's statements, it will be required to show that it has not made any derivative use of that evidence.
 Doing so can consume time and resources.
 See, e.g., United States v.
-Hall, supra, $152\ {\rm F.3d}$ at 398 (noting that sealing of record, although not constitutionally required. "likely advances interests of judicial economy by avoiding litigation over [derivative use issue]'').
-Except as provided in Rule 12.2(c)(3), the rule does not
+Hall, supra, 152 F.3d at 398 (noting that sealing of record, although not constitutionally required, "likely advances interests of judicial economy by avoiding litigation over [derivative use issue]").